-- Late submission of assessment items will be: - i.
-Deducted 20% of marks awarded after the first due date - ii.
-Deducted 50% of marks awarded after the second day - iii.
+- Late submission of assessment items will be: - 1.
+Deducted 20% of marks awarded after the first due date - 2.
+Deducted 50% of marks awarded after the second day - 3.
 Deducted ALL MARKS and receive zero after the third day

-The above will be followed unless there are very extenuating circumstances in which a misadventure form should be completed and evidence provided (eg. doctor's certificate, etc.) and accepted by the Faculty Head Teacher.
+The above will be followed unless there are very extenuating circumstances in which a misadventure form should be completed, and evidence provided (e.g., doctor's certificate, etc.) and accepted by the Faculty Head Teacher.